 The final outputs are stockpile items.
-Quantities and values display in the Volume box.
+Quantities and values display in the Selection box when a Stockpile is selected.

 Overview

-You can select the Reference Type when using the Stockpile tool with a Boundary.
-You can choose among four reference surface types:
+You can select the Use type when using the Stockpile tool with a Boundary.
+You can choose among four surface types:

-• 3D Surface: Reference surface extrapolated from the boundary vertices.
+• 3D Surface: Surface extrapolated from the boundary vertices.

 • Flat: User defined flat surface.